lucgr/RepoScope/README.md

 - **Approval Badges**: Visual indicators of approval status for each PR
 - **Pipeline Status**: Current CI/CD status for each related PR
 - **Bulk Actions**: Button to approve all related PRs simultaneously

+#### Cross-repo Dependencies Tab
+- **Repository Selection**: Checkboxes for selecting repositories to compare
+- **Branch Selection**: Optional text fields to specify which branch to check for each repository
+- **Results Display**:
+  - Python Dependencies: Mismatches in requirements.txt and setup.py files
+  - Go Dependencies: Mismatches in go.mod and go.sum files
+  - Version Information: Which versions are used by which repositories
+  - Warning Messages: Any issues encountered when analyzing repositories

 ## Backend Setup